gbinal/p-o-d.github.com/faq.md

 * Are redirects allowed for /data pages?
 * What is the relationship of the /data page and public data listing to Data.gov and how will this impact current Data.gov processes?
 * What is a "persistent identifier"?
+A persistent identifier is a unique label that is managed and kept up to date over a defined time period (e.g., Unique Investment Identifiers).

 ### Scope
 * How should agencies prioritize making improvements to existing systems and data?
+...Agencies should also ensure continuity of access to the data by involving primary users in the changes.
 * Which agencies are required to implement this policy?

 ### Timeline